compgeolab/xlandsat/doc/index.rst

 .. note::

-    Only **Landsat 8 and 9 Collection 2 Level 2 data products** are supported at the moment.
+    Only **Landsat 8 and 9 Level 1 & 2 data products** have been tested at the
+    moment.

 .. admonition:: xlandsat is ready for use but still changing
     :class: important